alperen/go-kvdb/README.md

 * Parse the received flags
 * IO Basics
 * Implementation of protocol
+* Use builtin packages in Go.
+(The program does not require any 3th party package.)

+## About Specifications
+Specification of the program has sourced from [hipo/backend-challenges/kvdb](https://github.com/Hipo/backend-challenges/tree/master/kvdb)

+## Clients
+Clients should open a TTL connection to the port that program runs.
+All communication (sending-receiving) will be in binary formatted JSON.
+Here is a [example client code](https://gist.github.com/alperen/84f921994f0b61f914b281f6638c7aec) that written in Go.

+## Commands
 There are eight commands to operate the database to do `CRUD`.

-Specification of the program has sourced from [hipo/backend-challenges/kvdb](https://github.com/Hipo/backend-challenges/tree/master/kvdb)

-## SET
+### SET
 Creates a key-value pair in the database.
 If the key exists already in the database, the newest value will rewrite on key.

 ```json